underscoreio/essential-slick/src/pages/0-preface.md

 [Slick][link-slick] is a Scala library for working with relational databases.
 That means it allows you to model a schema, run queries, insert data, and update data.

 You write queries in Scala and they are type checked by the compiler.
-Slick makes working with a database like working with regular Scala collections.
+This makes working with a database like working with regular Scala collections.

 We've seen that developers using Slick for the first time often need help getting the most from it.
-For example, key concepts that need to be known about include:
+For example, key concepts that need to be known include:

 - _queries_: which compose using combinators such as `map`, `flatMap`, and `filter`;